 The use of reputational mechanisms also plays a much deeper role in how individual actions are coordinated.
 Cass Sunstein argues that social norms are a key determinant in the reputational benefits or costs of individual actions.
-Sunstein defines norms as "social attitudes of approval and disapproval, specifying what ought to be done and what ought not to be done."50 These social norms, and corresponding social sanctions, often act as powerful regulators of behavior.51 Sunstein notes that social norms are enforced through social sanctions; these sanctions create a range of unpleasant (but sometimes pleasant) emotional states in the minds of people who have
+Sunstein defines norms as "social attitudes of approval and disapproval, specifying what ought to be done and what ought not to be done."
+These social norms, and corresponding social sanctions, often act as powerful regulators of behavior.
+Sunstein notes that social norms are enforced through social sanctions; these sanctions create a range of unpleasant (but sometimes pleasant) emotional states in the minds of people who have violated them.
+If someone behaves in a way inconsistent with social norms, public disapproval may produce shame and a desire to hide.
+52

 49 Gerald P. O'Driscoll Jr. and Lee Hoskins, "The Case for Market-Based Regulation," Cato Journal 26, no. 3 (Fall 2006): 474, http://object.cato.org/sites/cato.org/files/serials/files/cato-journal/2006/11/cj26n3-4.pdf.
 50 Cass Sunstein, "Social Norms and Social Roles," Columbia Law Review 96 (1996): 914.